antonybudianto/angular-webpack-starter/README.md

 ## Installation
 Download the starter from [releases page](https://github.com/antonybudianto/angular-webpack-starter/releases)

-Go to the starter directory and install the packages:
+Go to the starter directory and install the packages ([Yarn](https://github.com/yarnpkg/yarn) is recommended):
 ```bash
 npm install
 ```